vladimirova/Phonebook-Laravel/README.md

     php artisan db:seed

-If you install on your localhost in folder laravel5startersite, you can type on web browser:
+If you install on your localhost in Phonebook-Laravel folder , you can type on web browser:

 	http://localhost/Phonebook-Laravel/public